Who We Are

-Sonora Bostian-Posner is the Digital Advocacy and Engagement Manager at FAMM.
-She brings nearly a decade of experience in the nonprofit sector.
+Sonora Bostian-Posner brings over a decade of experience in the nonprofit sector.
 She was a fact checker for the Humane Society of the United States for four years, and served as Communications and Research Manager for The Stafford Foundation.
 Prior to working with FAMM, she worked for over five years as Project Manager of Digital Communications with Bread for the World.
 She has also worked as a freelance digital consultant for various clients, including Bob Woodward.
 Sonora holds a Bachelor of Arts in Communication – Media from N.C.
 State University; and a Master of Arts in Communication, Culture, and Technology from Georgetown University.
+She currently serves on the board of directors of Scares That Care.
 Her expertise is in email communication, website communication, social media, and blogging.

 Debi researches and writes FAMM’s Success Stories — stories of people who have been impacted by harsh sentencing laws and are now released, adjusting to life outside of prison.
 Debi has daily contact with prisoners and their families as she documents their stories.
 Before joining FAMM, Debi served 16 years in Federal Prison for her participation in a 1993 drug conspiracy.
 Since her release in 2010, she has been a vocal advocate for criminal justice reform.